ch-stark/argocdpoliciesblog/blog.md

    `ConfigMap` into several namespace or only into the namespaces with a certain name or label.

-4. You have the capability to merge of patch resources.
+4. You have the capability to merge or patch resources.
 This means if a Kubernetes-Object `must` contain certain values you specify `musthave` in case you can tolerate other fields.
     Else - if the object must match exactly - you must specify `mustonlyhave`.